jschlatow/taskopen/README.markdown

 Add an annotation which links to a file:

-	$ task 1 annotate ~/notes.txt
+	$ task 1 annotate ~/checklist.txt

-Open the linked file by ID:
+Open the linked file by using the task's ID:

 	$ taskopen 1